d-ronin/dRonin/flight/targets/flyingpio/hw/revA/readme.txt

 Known errata in flyingpi RevA:

 * Polarity marking on the second LED in the BoM is the OPPOSITE of the other two.
 Use caution and refer to datasheet when assembling.
+The board art has cathode lines, but the middle LED has an anode line on the package.
+* Schematic: text refers to receiverport pin as PB0 when it's in fact PB1.
+It's electrically fine, though.